mk6502/supervised-learning/README.txt

     python main.py

-This will run all the learners and output various plots in the `plots` directory.
+This will run for about 5-10 minutes.
+All learners, hyperparameter grid search, and plotting all happens by running `main.py`.
+Plots are output to the `plots` directory.
+Various metrics are printed to the console.